-Senior Partnership Manager, New England
+Senior Partnership Manager, East Territory (New England)

 Chris joined Positive Coaching Alliance in August 2016 as the Partnership Manager of its New England Chapter.
 As the Partnership Manager for Chris is responsible for prospecting, developing and closing partnership opportunities in New England.
 Key in this process is demonstrating the value of PCA programs for youth sport organizations and schools, resulting in an increased PCA partnership base for PCA-New England.